willemt/pearldb/README.rst

 Put
 ---
-We use PUT for creating or updating a key-value pair.
+We use PUT for creating or updating a key value pair.
 PUTs are `durable <https://en.wikipedia.org/wiki/ACID#Durability>`_ - we only respond when change has been made to disk.

 .. code-block:: bash